raspberrypilearning/tree-life-simulator/en/step_3.md

 This means if `tree management`{:class="block3variables"} equals `4` the wait time will be 2 seconds but if `tree management`{:class="block3variables"} equals `1` the wait time will be slower at 5 seconds.

-We need to add a set of blocks to make sure that the **tree management** slider reacts quickly to the user.
+You need to add a set of blocks to make sure that the trees growth quickly reacts to a change in the **tree management** slider.

 --- task ---